-Markov Equilibria Our model is linear: the evolution of the state μ is linear in the sum of efforts and the evolution of expected profits is linear in the state.
-As a consequence, it has a unique Markov Equilibrium, in which play depends on the past history only via the minimal set of payoff-relevant states, with stationary efforts.20
+Markov Equilibria In a Markov equilibrium, play depends on the past history via the minimal set of payoff-relevant states.
+Our model, however, is linear: the evolution of the state $\mu$ is linear in the sum of efforts and the evolution of expected profits is linear in the state.
+Given no effect of past efforts on the profitability of the current effort, the model admits a unique Markov equilibrium, which is stationary.

-Proposition 1 A pair of constant strategies $\{a_t, a_t\}$ in which partners never exert effort, $a_t = 0$, for every $t \ge 0$, constitutes a PPE.
+Proposition 1 A pair of constant strategies $\{a_t, a_t\}$ in which partners never exert effort, $a_t = 0$ , for every $t \geq 0$ , constitutes a PPE.
 It is the unique stationary PPE, and so it is the unique Markov equilibrium.